-The top surface of the concrete filling the lower Dincel profile MUST be trowelled flat, which is required in order to have uniform bearing.
-The flanges of the Wall Splicer can simply slide on top of Dincel profiles, either at the top, bottom or ends of the wall.
+The flanges of the Wall Splicer can simply slide on top of two Dincel profiles, either at the top, bottom or ends of the wall.
 It is typically secured using screw fixings or a suitable adhesive.
-If a waterproof wall is required, the joint is required to be waterproofed using a membrane or suitable sealant.
-If the Wall Splicer is used in the horizontal plane, as noted above, the design engineer can require some of the internal webs to be removed to increase the concrete-to-concrete interface and thus increase the shear capacity of the wall.
-Refer to Section F.8.2.1 for method to remove the internal webs of this accessory.
+If a waterproof wall is required, the joint is required to be waterproofed using a membrane or sealant.